-6. The required length of absorption trench is based upon the percolation of the underlying soil or the fill material, whichever has the slower percolation (lower permeability).
-5. It shall provide for the removal of the overlaying unuseable soil and replacement by soil having a percolation rate comparable with the underlying soil.
+6. The required length of absorption trench is based upon the percolation of the underlying soil or the fill material, whichever has the slower percolation (lower percolation)

 7. The area excavated and filled must provide at least a five (5) foot buffer in each direction beyond the trenches